Generic Header Banner Generic Header Banner

 Infrastructure Modernization is an Imperative

 Utilities have traditionally relied on voice-based systems for customer interactions and operational management.
 However, these aging systems are prone to disruptions, affecting critical communications during emergencies.
-Their limited functionality means they lack modern features such as self-service options, real-time updates and analytics.
+Their limited functionality means they lack modern features such as self-service options, real-time updates and analytics, creating gaps in digital customer experience in utilities.
 Notably, these legacy systems struggle to integrate emerging digital channels like SMS, MMS and chatbots.
 Moreover, the escalating costs of maintaining these outdated systems become increasingly burdensome as resources grow scarce.

 These deficiencies are at odds with modern expectations.
 Research from EY indicates that 42 percent of utility customers are dissatisfied with their experience, expecting greater choice, simplicity and support from providers.
 A majority of customers prefer digital experiences across eight out of 10 interactions, from monitoring consumption to paying bills.2